 Is there comprehensive global availability of aqueous urea solution?

 SCR Grade Urea is already a global business with well-developed competitive supply chains for all relevant industry segments.
-The supply of Marine Grade Urea – will be a part of this market with similar requirements for product quality.
+The supply of Marine Grade Urea is a part of this market with similar requirements for product quality.
 It is anticipated that for the first few years after implementation of IMO Tier III, relatively small volumes of Marine Grade SCR will be required (a very small percentage of total amount of SCR grade urea).
 In the event of an increased demand, IACCSEA can confirm that the supporting industries e.g. ammonia manufacture, are well placed to cope with additional requirement.
 There is a good supply of Marine Grade Urea in ECA zones.

 Are there any restrictions concerning fuel or lube oil quality?